 This Weep Metal Edge is placed about 1/8" to 1/4" above the top of the Vertical Blocking/Backing Material to provide positive drainage onto the Through the Wall (Z Bar) Flashing.
 Setting it down directly on the Through the Wall (Z Bar) will block the weep holes.

 Next the house wrap is placed over both the Through the Wall (Z Bar) Flashing and the Weep Metal Edge.

-Now any moisture that gets in behind the Cladding/Siding will drain down the wall House Wrap onto the Through the Wall (Z Bar) Flashing and onto the roof surface once the roof flashing and roofing material is installed.
+Now any moisture that gets in behind the Exterior Wall Covering will drain down the wall House Wrap onto the Through the Wall (Z Bar) Flashing and onto the roof surface once the roof flashing and roofing material is installed.

 The Roofing Material and Roof Flashing can be installed at any time with ease.
-If the roof ever needs to be replaced, the new Underlayment and Roof Flashing can easily be installed without disturbing the Cladding/Siding.
+If the roof ever needs to be replaced, the new Underlayment and Roof Flashing can easily be installed without disturbing the Exterior Wall Covering.